+Upon the transfer of a business, the rights and obligations of the employer and that business under the existing employment contracts with the employees will be automatically (by operation of law) transferred to the acquirer of the business.
+A prohibition of termination is applicable in case the reason of such termination is the transfer of undertaking.
 The employer has to consult the works council (or other employee representative body) about a proposed decision regarding the transfer of activities.
 The employer has to provide the works council or employee representative body with information on the grounds of the intended decision, the consequences for the employees, and the intended measures to be taken.
 The employer also has to inform the individual employees about the transfer of an undertaking and the consequences thereof for the employee.

+For one year after the transfer of the business, the seller and the acquirer are jointly and severally liable for the fulfilment of the obligations under the employment contracts insofar as these obligations are accrued before the transfer.
 If an employee explicitly objects to the transfer, the employee will not enter into the employment of the transferee.
 The employment contract of the employee will thus end by operation of law at the time of the transfer.